Best Known For

 Offstage, Mercury was open about his bisexuality, but he kept his relationships private.
 He also lived a lavish lifestyle.
 He loved champagne and liked to collect art, once spending more than $400,000 on a set of hand-painted china.
 Always one for a party, Mercury threw himself elaborate celebrations; for one particular birthday he flew a group of friends to the island of Ibiza.
 The occasion was marked by fireworks and flamenco dancing.

 By 1989, Mercury largely retreated from public life.
-He did not promote or tour for Queen’s next album, Innuendo (1991), and rumors about possible health problems began to circulate.
-On November 23, 1991, Mercury released a statement: “I wish to confirm that I have been tested HIV positive and have AIDS.
+He did not promote or tour for Queen's next album, Innuendo (1991), and rumors about possible health problems began to circulate.
+On November 23, 1991, Mercury released a statement: "I wish to confirm that I have been tested HIV-positive and have AIDS.
 I felt it correct to keep this information private to date to protect the privacy of those around me.
-However, the time has come now for my friends and fans around the world to know the truth and I hope that everyone will join with my doctors and all those worldwide in the fight against this terrible disease.”
+However, the time has come now for my friends and fans around the world to know the truth and I hope that everyone will join with my doctors and all those worldwide in the fight against this terrible disease."
 The next day, he died from AIDS-related bronchial pneumonia at his London mansion.
 Mercury was only 45 years old.

 Longtime friend and bandmate Roger Taylor provided some insight to Mercury's decision to keep his battle with AIDS private.
 "He didn't want to be looked at as an object of pity and curiosity, and he didn't want circling vultures over his head," Taylor said, according to a report in Entertainment Weekly.
 The rock world mourned the loss of one of its most versatile and engaging performers.

 To honor his memory, the Freddie Mercury Tribute: Concert for AIDS Awareness was held in April 1992 at Wembly Stadium.
+A diverse range of rock acts—from Def Leppard to Elton John—performed to celebrate Mercury and advance the fight against the disease that took his life.

 profile name: Freddie Mercury profile occupation: